Use the blockchain for cheaper, faster and simply better identity verification.

 This is because cryptocurrency services are usually required to verify their customers’ identities under KYC laws to the same extent as banks and other financial institutions do.

-Even in cryptocurrency alone, there might be enough utility for Civic to quickly take off.
-Some exchanges and initial coin offerings (ICOs) have already shown interest in Civic as a much faster, easier and more cost-effective way of verifying customers.
+Buyers who are considering a CVC purchase should consider whether there is enough utility for Civic to grow.
+Some exchanges and initial coin offerings (ICOs) have already shown interest in Civic as a much faster, easier and more cost-effective way of verifying customers, but there is still a need for caution.

 Other Civic applications

-As an extension of its verification functions, other potential applications might include:
+As an extension of its verification functions, Civic states that other potential applications might include:

 - Proof of identity for voters.
 This might offer an exceptionally effective way of preventing election fraud.

 - Communication of sensitive information.
 Medical records, credit scores and other data all need to be checked, yet kept securely.
-Companies will be able to get the answers they need more quickly and cheaply, and they can avoid the risk of facing penalties for improper data storage.
+Companies may be able to get the answers they need more quickly and cheaply, and they can potentially avoid the risk of facing penalties for improper data storage.

 - An easy way to avoid cases of mistaken identity.
 An unknown number of people end up being arrested because someone who looks like them committed a crime.
 Unless their doppelganger is found, most of them probably end up taking plea bargains or serving sentences for a crime they didn’t commit.
-Civic has the potential to keep countless innocent people out of jail.
+Does Civic have the potential to keep countless innocent people out of jail?

 - Facilitating economic inclusion.
-Many Americans have been denied access to services due to inadequate proof of, or mistaken, identity.
-The high cost of getting identification, and having it verified as often as needed, excludes hundreds of millions of people from full economic involvement, and this contributes to the cycle of inequality.
+It is commonly known that many Americans have been denied access to services due to inadequate proof of, or mistaken, identity.
+The high cost of getting identification, and having it verified as often as needed, reportedly excludes hundreds of millions of people from full economic involvement, and this contributes to the cycle of inequality.

 - Safekeeping of sensitive information.
 For example, a company might choose to keep employee records on Civic as a low-risk and cost-effective third-party service, rather than store it in their own databases.

 - Registry of citizens.
 It’s estimated that millions of people, especially young children in developing countries, have no record of existence.
 Without being in the system somewhere, there are future generations who will inevitably be excluded from their country’s financial, educational and other systems.
-Civic can present a cost-effective top-down way of solving this problem at the source.
+Civic has proposed a cost-effective top-down way of solving this problem at the source.

 - Facilitating communication between related entities.
-Different branches of government could be connected securely.
+Civic claims that different branches of government could be connected securely.
 For example, letting a healthcare department reliably pass a user’s medical information on to the welfare department might quickly help to identify people who falsely report illnesses.

-What Civic can contribute in terms of security
+What Civic aims to contribute in terms of security

-Civic is addressing the need for an extra layer of security for personal information.
+Civic is proposing to address the need for an extra layer of security for personal information.
 Its latest whitepaper reports that, globally, almost 1.1 billion identities were stolen in 2016 alone, roughly twice as many as were stolen in 2015.
 And the black market for personal information is thriving.

 Recent years have been marked with frequent high-profile breaches of user information.
 In many cases, individuals will have different types of data stolen from different places, which can then be put together.